 It’s impossible to know which formulation your Lab will enjoy (mine would take anything but lemon, I’m sure), but here are some of the best options for you to try if you want to improve your dog's oral care:

 How the good people at Sentry managed to make a poultry flavored toothpaste freshen breath, I’ll never know.
+But this also helps create a pleasant oral hygiene experience for your dog, which goes a long way toward overall teeth and gum health.

 Disease-causing bacteria, and tartar build-up are targeted by this paste, which comes in a generous 6.2-ounce tube (a 2.5-ounce size is also available).